cekrem/cekrem.github.io/content/posts/the-discipline-of-constraints-elm-usereducer-lessons.md

       };

     default:
-      return state; // This line is doing a lot of heavy lifting }
+      return state; // feel free to forget a case, nobody will tell you (or even know) }
 };
 ```